 Image of Hiker's feet in front of Johnson Lake Overlook on the Superior Hiking Trail

 Looking for a no-frills backpacking packing list for 2-5 days?
-Here is everything you need for a 2-5 day backpacking trip keeping it as light as possible without breaking the bank!
+Here is a list everything you need for a 2-5 day backpacking trip keeping it as light as possible without breaking the bank!

 Why this blog?
 Hi there!
 My name is Maddy and I’ve been working as an outdoor wilderness guide and writer since 2018!
-All of this gear is tested and true, and this exact setup has been tested multiple times.
-This is my recommended semi-ultralight setup that works everywhere from the desert, to cold weather backpacking in Northern Minnesota.
+All of this gear is tested and true, and this backpacking exact setup has been tested multiple times.
+This is my recommended semi-ultralight backpacking setup that works everywhere from the desert to cold weather backpacking in Northern Minnesota.

 Note: this blog uses affiliate links.
 That means if you choose to make a purchase, I make a small kickback at no additional cost to you.